everx-labs/TonNfcClientAndroid/docs/FuntionsList.md

+# Full functions list

-Here there is full list list of functions provided by TonNfcClientAndroid library to make different requests to the card.
-These functions are naturally divided into several groups.
-There are five groups and respectively five classes providing an API for you: CardActivationApi,  CardCryptoApi,  CardKeyChainApi, RecoveryDataApi , CardCoinManagerApi.
-And there is an ancestor TonWalletApi for the first four of them (except of CardCoinManagerApi).
-It contains some common functions.
+Here there is full functions list provided by TonNfcClientAndroid library to make different requests to NFC TON Labs Security cards.

-These function are available in CardActivationApi,  CardCryptoApi,  CardKeyChainApi, RecoveryDataApi, TonWalletApi.
+Previously we said that for each card operation there was a pair of functions.
+One of them puts result/error message into callback, the second does not.
+For example there is getSerialNumberAndGetJson() function returning json string and getSerialNumber(NfcCallback callback) returning void and putting the same json into callback.
+They do the same work.
+So for short we just give the full list of functions omitting "AndGetJson" suffix and argument NfcCallback callback.
+We provide only essential information about input data format requirements and possible responses.

+## NFC related functions

+Here there are functions to check/change the state of your NFC hardware.
+In TonNfcClientAndroid library there is a class NfcApi for this.

+- **checkIfNfcSupported()**

+    Check if your Android device has NFC hardware.

+    *Responses:*

+    {"message":"true","status":"ok"}

+    {"message":"false","status":"ok"}

+- **checkIfNfcEnabled()**

+    Check if NFC option is turned on for your Android device.

+    *Responses:*

+    {"message":"true","status":"ok"}

+    {"message":"false","status":"ok"}

+- **openNfcSettings()**

+    Open "Settings" panel to mantain NFC option.

+    *Response:*

+    {"message":"done","status":"ok"}

 ## Common functions